Last Modified:

 FM transceivers present an unique power requirement.
 For example, a 75 watt output unit like the Icom V8000 draws 15 amps on transmit which is about 6 or 7 amps more than the average current a 100 watt SSB transceiver draws.
 Obviously wiring size is important, yet the V8000 power cord as supplied by Icom is slightly smaller than size 10 awg.
 This presents several potential problems which we'll explore shortly.

-While I am on the subject of power keep one important aspect in mind.
+While on the subject of power, keep one important aspect in mind.
 All major manufacturers rate their power output when the transceiver is supplied with a nominal 13.8 VDC.
 In the real world, mobile power can be anything from 11 VDC to about 14.2 VDC.
 If you measure the power out of the aforementioned V8000 when the supplied voltage is about 12 VDC, the power out will only be about 50 watts, perhaps less!
 This points out the need for adequate wiring, and in all honesty, the factory cable may be inadequate for all but the shortest runs.
-I cover this subject in my Wiring article along with several other important considerations including proper fusing.
+Make sure you read the Wiring article as it contains several other important considerations including proper fusing.

 If you're a long winded type, I wouldn't run the V8000 in high power.
 Fan or no fan, this radio gets HOT!
 I've never measured the heatsink temperature, but after a 2 minute transmission the heatsink gets hot enough that you don't want to touch it.
 Obviously, they need lots of ventilation no matter the duty cycle.
 One more comment; 75 watts out (most hover around 70 watts due in part to a low supply voltage) will over heat most import antennas.
 Poor mounting techniques exacerbate the problem.